biblik/docker-osrm/README.md

 4. To stop container
 ` sudo docker stop osrmrun `

-## Container

-1. To enter in the container
+## Enter into the container

 ` sudo docker run -it -p 5000:5000 --name osrmrun -v $(pwd)/data:/opt/osrm/data -v $(pwd)/profile:/opt/osrm/profile osrm bash`

+#RUNNING

 ## Request for a distance matrix ##

-In a browser, enter the following url
+In a browser, enter the following url :
 ` http://localhost:5000/table/v1/car/1.52194,42.50630;1.73399,42.54356`

+It's a test distance matrix with two points from Andorra.